 5-HT Assays

-If you are looking to improve the translatability of your drug discovery research, human tissue testing allows you to look at human data before testing your compound in the clinic.
-It can even be used to compare drug responses between animals and humans to investigate off-target drug effects on cardiovascular tissues.
-At REPROCELL, our scientists can test the effects of your compound on human blood vessels.
+If you aim to improve the translatability of your drug discovery research, human tissue testing is an invaluable tool.
+It allows you to gather human data before clinical trials, offering insights into drug responses and off-target effects on cardiovascular tissues.
+At REPROCELL, our scientists specialize in testing the effects of compounds on human blood vessels, providing a critical bridge between preclinical and clinical research phases.
 You can find examples of our work listed below.

 This assay assesses whether test compounds cause an increase in contractile force in electrically stimulated human ventricular muscle with 5-HT as a reference compound.